vijender-singh/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 	../Assembly/trinity_K23.Trinity.fasta >> ../Assembly/trinity_combine.fasta
 ```

 Now that we have our reads assembled and combined together into the single file, we can use [TransDecoder](https://github.com/TransDecoder/TransDecoder/wiki) to determine optimal open reading frames from the assembly (ORFs).
 Assembled RNA-Seq transcripts may have 5′ or 3′ UTR sequence attached and this can make it difficult to determine the coding sequence (CDS) in non-model species.
 We will not be going into how TransDecoder works.
-However, should you click the link you'll be happy to see that they have a very simple one paragraph explanation telling you exactly that.
+Please follow the link for detials on transdecoder https://github.com/TransDecoder/TransDecoder/wiki.
 Our first step is to determine all [open-reading-frames](https://en.wikipedia.org/wiki/Open_reading_frame).
 We can do this using the 'TransDecoder.LongOrfs' command.
 This command is quite simple, with one option, '-t', which is simply our centroid fasta!
 The command is therefore:

 ```